Metro Pictures: Stars

 Metro's biggest stars during the World War I period were the romantic teams of Francis X. Bushman and Beverly Bayne and Harold Lockwood and May Allison.
 Also in top echelons of importance were actresses Mae Murray and Viola Dana and from the stage Lionel and Ethel Barrymore, Emmy Wehlen and Emily Stevens.
 Before merging into MGM in 1924, Metro's star roster had expanded to include Lillian Gish, Buster Keaton, Jackie Coogan, Marion Davies, Ramon Novarro, Wallace Beery and Lewis Stone.

 Motion Picture Studios

 Although the Metro film library and stars were merged into MGM in 1924, a portion of Rowland's Los Angeles film studio continued with a life of its own.
-Originally spanning four city blocks, one block continued as a studio known simply as Motion Picture Studios through the 1940s, and as General Service Studios and Desilu Studios through the 1950s and 1960s.
+Originally spanning four city blocks, one block continued as a studio known simply as Motion Picture Studios through the 1940s, Desilu Studios through the 1950s and 1960s.
 It became Ren-Mar Studios in 1974.
 In January 2010, Ren-Mar Studios was bought by Red Digital Cinema Camera Company.
 The complex was renamed "Red Studios Hollywood".
 It is located on Cahuenga Blvd. north of Melrose Avenue in Hollywood, directly behind the Musicians AFM Local 47 on Vine Street.

 David E. Kelley filmed several of his TV series there, including Picket Fences, Ally McBeal, and The Practice.